limalib/docs/docs/source/domain_dev.rst

    from Github.
 You will be asked to create these examples during the learning paths provided here, but are kept in GitHub for reference.

-   If you are trying to following the learning paths, we recommend you move ``/domains/pinto`` to ``/domains/pinto.bak`` and follow the tutorials.
+   If you are trying to following the learning paths, we recommend that you move ``/domains/pinto`` to ``/domains/pinto.bak`` and follow the tutorials.
 Learning happens when you start creating your own code rather than just copy from what is provided - even *typing* these examples again will help you understand the code, and noticing and fixing the compile errors you introduce by mistake will provide valuable teachings.

-   *TL;DR* Refer to these examples if you're stuck or things just do not work, don't just copy them.
+   *TL;DR* Refer to these examples if you are stuck or things just do not work - don't just copy them.